 We will read Leviticus 26:1 again, without the extraneous matter, and we will see what God meant with this second commandment.
 It is very simple.

 Leviticus 26:1 You shall not make idols for yourselves; neither a carved image nor a sacred pillar shall you rear up for yourselves; nor shall you set up an engraved stone in your land, to bow down to it; for I am the LORD your God.

-As a summary, this command deals with the WAY in which we worship.
-God will not be worshiped with man-made objects.
+As a summary, this command deals with the way in which we worship.
+God will not be worshipped with man-made objects.
 That is not how He has set things up.
-He wants to be worshiped, "in spirit and in truth" (John 4:24), not through an idol or some sort of icon or representation of Himself.
-It is not the way He wants to do it—and so He FORBIDS idols or icons of any form or shape.
-He wants to be worshiped as we are commanded—and we cannot humanly represent God's form.
+He wants to be worshipped, "in spirit and in truth" (John 4:24), not through an idol or some sort of icon or representation of Himself.
+It is not the way He wants to do it—and so He forbids idols or icons of any form or shape.
+He wants to be worshipped as we are commanded—and we cannot humanly represent God's form.
 Any other way, He says, is idolatry.
 But images used otherwise, likenesses otherwise created and appreciated, are perfectly fine!